2weny9ine/ufood/CONTRIBUTING.md

 #### `Dev`

-- Only completed features should be pushed onto the `experimental` branch
+- Only completed features should be pushed onto the `Dev` branch
 - No commits can/should be directly pushed to the `main`
-- A pull request must be made from the `experimental` branch to push commits onto this branch.
+- A pull request must be made from the `Dev` branch to push commits onto this branch.
   - **At least 1** person other than the author needs to review and approve the pull request before the merge is done

 > [!CAUTION]
 > Absolutely any pull request made directly to the `main` by a feature branch or bug fix branch will be rejected.
 It
-> must pass by `experimental` first.
+> must pass by `Dev` first.

 ### Milestones